akhilsrinivasp/mini_db/README.md

 # Mini Database Shell
 This is a simple command-line interface (CLI) based mini database project built using Python.
 The project aims to provide a basic key-value store database with CRUD (Create, Read, Update, Delete) operations.
 The database stores data in a structured JSON format, making it easy to manage and query.

+Special mention to [@Shriram](https://github.com/Shriram-Gunasekar?tab=repositories) for his valuable contributions to this project.

 ## Features
 - Add key-value pairs to the database
 - Retrieve values associated with given keys